Memories of My Seven Aunts

 I also visited Donna at her big country house once in the late 70s and then a few times in the late 1990s.
 Once when we visited, Uncle Joe was showing us how he made his dandelion wine.
 I learned from Aunt Mary that Donna passed away due to a heart attack on April 11, 2015.
 She will be missed by me and her loved ones.

 Aunt Mary is my youngest aunt and 23 years younger than my mother.
 Whenever my folks visited Marshfield in the early 50s, I have fond memories of playing with my aunt in the field with a brook next to grandma's house.
 Occasionally I would write letters to Aunt Mary and jokingly say that I was her uncle.
 My aunt quickly pointed out that I was her nephew.

 After moving to the farm, our trips to Marshfield weren't very frequent.
 I do remember, however, visiting in 1960, and then attending Aunt Mary's and Uncle Jim's wedding reception in 1963.
-Mary and Jim divorced in 2011 but they are now together again in 2015.
+Mary and Jim divorced in 2011 but they are now together again.